 First, the prefrontal cortex combines signals from many different brain regions including the amygdala, the ventral striatum, the hippocampus (the brain region responsible for processing memory), and the insula (the brain region responsible for processing sensations within our bodies) to determine the emotional meaning of a stimulus (Hariri 2015a, 30-31).
-For example, the amygdala will react to the sound of a thunderclap and the sound of fireworks on the Fourth of July, but it is the prefrontal cortex that combines information from other brain regions to determine whether we feel scared or excited in response to these noises.
+For example, the amygdala will react to the sound of a thunderclap and the sound of fireworks on the Fourth of July, but it is the prefrontal cortex that combines information from other brain regions to determine whether we should seek shelter or stand in awe.

-The second job of the prefrontal cortex is to help us regulate the way we experience and express our emotions (Hariri 2015b, 122-123; 2015a, 30-31).
+The second role of the prefrontal cortex is to help us regulate the way we experience and express our emotions (Hariri 2015b, 122-123; 2015a, 30-31).
 Instead of just responding to signals from the amygdala and ventral striatum, the prefrontal cortex allows us to slow down this reactive process and choose a course of action that fits with our short- and long-term goals.
-It's the part of the brain that helps us keep our cool during a traffic jam, run an important meeting even when we're terrified of public speaking, or bypass the ice cream aisle at the supermarket.
-One way that the prefrontal cortex helps us regulate our emotions is by changing the emotional significance of a stimulus (Ochsner and Gross 2014, 23-42).
-For example, the amygdala might initially respond to the sight of a snake in the grass, causing you to jump and your heart to pound, but the prefrontal cortex helps us to regulate our emotions is by allowing us to override our instinctive behavioral response to a stimulus (Ochsner and Gross 2014, 23-42).
-For example, the analytic our instinctive behavioral response to a stimulus (Ochsner and Gross 2014, 23-42).
-For example, the prefrontal cortex helps us to regulate our emotions is by allowing us to override our instinctive behavioral response to a stimulus (Ochsner and Gross 2014, 23-42).
-For example, the prefrontal cortex helps us to regulate our emotions is by allowing us to override our instinctive behavioral response to a stimulus (Ochsner and Gross 2014, 23-42).
+It's the part of the brain that helps us keep our cool during a traffic jam, run an important meeting even when we're terrified of public speaking, and bypass the ice cream aisle at the supermarket.
+One way that the prefrontal cortex helps us to regulate our emotions is by changing the emotional significance of a stimulus (Ochsner and Gross 2014, 23-42).
+For example, the amygdala might initially respond to the sight of a snake in the grass, causing you to jump and your heart to pound, but the prefrontal cortex can override this message by prompting the thought, "It's just a garden snake; it can't hurt me."
+Another way that the prefrontal cortex helps us to regulate our emotions is by allowing us to override our instinctive behavioral response to a stimulus (23-42).
 For example, the prefrontal cortex can help us override the impulse to reach for a pint of ice cream or a glass of wine at the end of a long day, if we have decided those things are not good for our long-term health.

-It is critical to note that the prefrontal cortex continues to mature into our twenties (Sowell et al. 2003; Sowell et al. 2001), so if you wonder why a twelve- or thirteen-year-old continues to engage in impulsive or risky activities, remember that their decision-making-and problem-solving abilities are not fully developed yet.
+It is critical to note that the prefrontal cortex continues to mature into our twenties (Sowell et al. 2003; Sowell et al. 2001), so if you wonder why a twelve- or thirteen-year-old continues to engage in impulsive or risky activities, remember that their decision-making and problem-solving abilities are not fully developed yet.
 In fact, researchers believe that adolescents are at risk for mental health problems because emotion-processing brain regions (e.g., the ventral striatum and the amygdala) mature before the prefrontal cortex during this life stage (Casey, Jones, and Hare 2008; McLaughlin, Garrad, and Somerville 2015).
-As a result, many youth experience intense emotional responses to the environment and lack the capacity to regulate these emotions.
+As a result, many youth experience intense emotional responses to their environments and lack the capacity to regulate these emotions.
 Said another way, youth are frequently hijacked by their emotions.
-Youth who have been exposed to adversity may be particularly susceptible to this emotional hijack, as research shows that early life adversity, such as violence or neglect, can negatively impact the development of the prefrontal cortex (Berens, Jensen, and Nelson 2017).
+Youth who have been exposed to adversity may be particularly susceptible to this emotional hijack, as research shows that early life adversity, such as violence or neglect, can negatively impact the development of the prefrontal cortex (Berens, Jensen, and Nelson III 2017).